-Normal testicles or testes in a baby are initially located in the abdominal cavity.
+During the development of the embryo, testicles lie in abdominal cavity.
 However, during the latter period of pregnancy, they descend into the scrotal region.
-The major purpose of the testicles in an infant is to produce sperm and the male sex hormone, testosterone .The purpose of the scrotum is to create a cooler environment for the testes as sperm cannot grow or develop at the body temperature.
+The major purpose of the testicles is to produce sperm and the male sex hormone, testosterone .The purpose of the scrotum is to create a cooler environment for the testes as sperm cannot grow or develop at the body temperature.
 During childhood, sperm present in the testicles undergo a maturation process that finally results in the production of mature sperm at puberty.

 Cryptorchidism (undescended testes)

 Cryptorchidism or Undescended testes is primarily a condition found in newborn babies when either one or both testes have not descended or passed down into the scrotal sac.
 Ten percent of such cases are bilateral i.e. they involve both testes.
 Cryptorchidism is usually seen in premature males.
 This is because it is only in the seventh month of fetal development that the testicles descend from the abdomen into the scrotal sac.
 If the testicles are undescended i.e. if they have not descended into the scrotum, then the sperm do not mature normally.
 It can further result in infertility, particularly when both the testicles are affected.
 Such people are also highly vulnerable to testicular cancer in adulthood.
 Undescended testes are found in approximately 3 to 5 percent of male babies and in 3 to 4 percent of full-term infants.